washrafayoub/easy-web-app/README.md

 to set up [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) web service to provide the page specification to the browser.

-The JSON config of a whole page looks this way:
+The JSON configuration of a whole page looks this way:
 * `title`: a simple String
 * `header` object
   * `logoText` (String) or `logoURL` (String)